Company and Securities Law Journal (C&SLJ)

 Whether you are a lawyer, accountant, company director, stockbroker or academic, there is detailed coverage to suit your information needs.
-Topics range from comments on the lack of confidence in the Australia securities markets and how an increased effort by regulators to improve enforcement of existing laws prohibiting market misconduct is needed to restore confidence, to insider trading case law dealing with “generally available” and “materiality” carve-outs and articles around the questions “do we need regulation in the way in which litigation funders should operate”?
+Topics range from comments on the lack of confidence in the Australian securities markets and how an increased effort by regulators to improve enforcement of existing laws prohibiting market misconduct is needed to restore confidence, to insider trading case law dealing with “generally available” and “materiality” carve-outs and articles around the question, “Do we need regulation in the way in which litigation funders should operate?”

-The Hon R I Barrett, formerly a Judge of Appeal, Supreme Court of New South Wales
+The Hon RI Barrett, Former Judge of Appeal, Supreme Court of New South Wales

-Russell Miller AM, Adjunct Professor, Australian National University; Minter Ellison, Canberra & Sydney
+Russell Miller AM, Member, Centre for Strategy and Governance; Minter Ellison, Canberra & Sydney

 Professor James O’Donovan, Faculty of Law, University of Western Australia